ddooley/ddooley.github.io/_pages/docs/data-vs.md

 <img src="/assets/images/docs/data_john_eye.png">

 Note that this is our first example of measuring a property of a part of something.
 Above, an instance of Uberon eye is part of an instance of Homo sapiens, a parthood simplification for what some might need to model in a more complicated way.
-For example, optometrists need to distinguis left and right eye, and allow each to have different iris colors (it happens!).
-Uberon supports this with `left eye` and `right eye` terms as subclasses of `eye`, and says "`eye` `part of` some `visual system`" but it stops short of establishing a parthood chain between `eye` and `mammalia` for example.
+For example, optometrists need to distinguish left and right eyes, and allow each to have different iris colors (it happens!), and to describe the color of sclera or conjunctiva (e.g. for red eye or pink eye).
+Uberon supports this with `left eye` and `right eye` terms as subclasses of `eye`, and says "`eye` `part of` some `visual system`" but it stops short of establishing a parthood chain between `eye` and `mammalia`.
 In the future such standardizing axioms may be introduced which client ontologies and triple store databases can employ to ensure data structure compatibility.
-Regardless, it is usually ok to use direct simple `part of` relations between physical entities in one's aboutness instances.
+Regardless, it is usually ok to use a simple `part of` relation to abbreviate a more intricate parthood chain if it fits your needed granularity of description.

 Note that different assays may output the same measurement datum and value specification combination.
 For example an [`age since planting measurement datum`](http://purl.obolibrary.org/obo/OBI_0001156){:target="_blank"} and integer year value specification could be output from assays that calculate or estimate by input tree ring count, carbon 14 analysis, planting date, height of species etc.  It is up to an ontology implementer to define a more specific process as a sub-class of an existing general process if needed; if it falls within the scope of OBI, it may be a candidate for inclusion.